-Students applying for admission to Marshall University must submit an application form available from the Admissions Office or apply online.
-All applications for admission or re-admission must be submitted to the Admissions Office, along with all required credentials, at least two weeks prior to the start of a term.
+Students applying for admission to Marshall University must submit an application form available from the Office of Admissions or apply online.
+All applications for admission or re-admission must be submitted to the Office of Admissions, along with all required credentials, at least two weeks prior to the start of a term.
 Applications that are submitted after this deadline or that are not complete by this deadline may not be evaluated in time for applicants to register for the current term.
 Applicants who apply late or who fail to ensure that their application files are complete at least two weeks prior to the start of a term must recognize that admission may be deferred to a future term and assume all responsibility for failure to complete the application process by the stated deadline.

-All materials and credentials submitted to the Admissions Office become the property of Marshall University.
+All materials and credentials submitted to the Office of Admissions become the property of Marshall University.
 Materials and credentials will not be returned or released to third parties.
 Any student admitted on the basis of false and/or incomplete information is subject to immediate dismissal or other disciplinary action.

 Requests for information, the online application, and additional resources can be found at www.marshall.edu/admissions.
 For specific admission requirements relative to student type please see the appropriate section below.

 Admission to the university does not guarantee admission to any particular college or degree program.
 Each student must meet the requirements of the academic college s/he wishes to enter, or of the degree program sought.
 Check individual college program listings for details.